- This event has passed.

-David LaMotte Workshop and Concert in Washington, DC
+David LaMotte Workshop and Concert–to be Rescheduled 2022

 This unique event combines a workshop, dinner, and concert that allows participants to put into action what they hear and experience.
 A suggested donation for this event is $20, but any amount is welcome.

 Please note due to the nature of this event, proof of full vaccination against COVID-19 is required to attend.
 Masks are required during the workshop and concert.
 During dinner, there will be space available to distance while eating, including outdoor options.
 Please know that the Youth and Young Adult Planning Committee are hard at work creating policies that are intended to keep you as safe as possible while still being able to enjoy this wonderful event!

 Like any good first year (101) college course, David’s workshops and keynotes do not pretend to offer answers, but rather suggest different, and perhaps more productive, questions.
 In this case, the questions have to do with how we are called to engage the world around us and how to practically approach that work.
 Through story, historical and cultural analysis, and conversation, he examines the downside of hero stories, then offers a fresh framework to examine our capacity for significant impact on the world, and what our faith has to say about these questions.